 Immediately following the spin-off and merger of the newspaper businesses, the Journal broadcast operations and its related digital business were merged into Scripps.
-The Company's television operations reach approximately 18% of all U.S. television households and has approximately 3,800 employees across its television, radio and digital media operations.

 As part of the transactions, Scripps' shareholders received a \$60 million special cash dividend on April 1, 2015.